gpsaggese-org/umd_classes/msml610/Projects/Project Descriptions/YData-profiling_Project_Description.md

-**Description**

-YData Profiling is a Python library that generates profile reports from a pandas DataFrame, providing a comprehensive overview of the dataset's structure, including data types, missing values, statistical summaries, and visualizations.
-It helps data scientists quickly understand the characteristics of their data, making it easier to identify issues and inform subsequent analysis.

-Features:

-- Generates detailed reports that summarize data distributions, correlations, and missing values.
+### Tool Description: YData-profiling
+YData-profiling is an open-source Python library that automates the process of data profiling.
+It generates comprehensive reports that provide insights into the structure, quality, and characteristics of datasets.
+Key features include:
+- Automatic generation of descriptive statistics.
-- Offers visualizations for better understanding of data characteristics.
+- Visualization of data distributions.
+- Detection of missing values and outliers.
+- Correlation analysis between features.
-- Supports integration with Jupyter notebooks for interactive data exploration.
+- Support for various data types and formats.

 ---

-### Project 1: Exploratory Data Analysis on Titanic Survival Data (Difficulty: 1)
+### Project 1: **Customer Segmentation Analysis**

-**Project Objective**
-The goal of this project is to explore the Titanic dataset to understand the factors affecting passenger survival rates.
-Students will optimize their understanding of the data and identify key features that correlate with survival.

-**Dataset Suggestions**
-- Titanic dataset available on Kaggle: [Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic/data)

-**Tasks**
-- Load and Prepare Data:
-  - Import the Titanic dataset and clean any inconsistencies.

-- Generate Profile Report:
-  - Use YData Profiling to generate a comprehensive report of the dataset.

-- Analyze Missing Values:
+**Difficulty**: 1 (Easy)

+**Project Objective**: The goal is to segment customers based on their purchasing behavior to optimize marketing strategies and improve customer retention.

+**Dataset Suggestions**: Use the "Online Retail" dataset available on Kaggle, which contains transactional data of an online retail store.

+**Tasks**:
-  - Identify and visualize missing data patterns to understand their impact on analysis.
+- Load the dataset and conduct initial data profiling using YData-profiling to understand data distributions and missing values.

-- Feature Correlation:
-  - Explore correlations between features and survival rates using the profile report.

-- Summary Statistics:
-  - Extract key statistical insights from the report to present findings.
+- Clean the dataset by handling missing values and filtering out irrelevant records.
+- Perform exploratory data analysis (EDA) to visualize customer purchasing patterns.
+- Implement K-Means clustering to identify distinct customer segments.
+- Evaluate the clustering results and interpret the segments based on profiling insights.

-**Bonus Ideas (Optional)**
+**Bonus Ideas (Optional)**:
-- Compare survival rates across different passenger classes and genders using visualizations.
-- Predict survival using a simple classification model (e.g., logistic regression) based on key features identified in the analysis.
+- Compare clustering results with other algorithms like DBSCAN or Agglomerative Clustering.
+- Create visual profiles for each customer segment using YData-profiling insights.

 ---

-### Project 2: E-commerce Customer Segmentation (Difficulty: 2)
+### Project 2: **Predictive Maintenance for Manufacturing Equipment**

-**Project Objective**
-This project aims to analyze customer data from an e-commerce platform to identify distinct customer segments.
-The goal is to optimize marketing strategies based on customer behavior and demographics.

-**Dataset Suggestions**
-- E-commerce customer data available on Kaggle: [Online Retail Dataset](https://www.kaggle.com/datasets/irfanasrullah/online-retail-dataset)

-**Tasks**
-- Load and Clean Data:
-  - Import the e-commerce dataset and perform initial cleaning and preprocessing.

-- Generate Profile Report:
+**Difficulty**: 2 (Medium)

+**Project Objective**: The goal is to predict equipment failures based on operational data to schedule maintenance proactively and reduce downtime.

+**Dataset Suggestions**: Use the "NASA Turbofan Engine Degradation Simulation Data Set" available on Kaggle, which includes multiple operational parameters of engines.

+**Tasks**:
-  - Use YData Profiling to create a report that highlights customer demographics and purchase behaviors.
+- Utilize YData-profiling to generate a comprehensive report of the dataset, focusing on trends and anomalies.

-- Feature Engineering:
-  - Create new features based on customer purchase history (e.g., frequency, recency, monetary value).

-- Segmentation Analysis:
-  - Identify key segments using clustering techniques (e.g., K-means) based on insights from the profile report.

-- Visualization:
-  - Visualize customer segments and their characteristics using appropriate charts.
+- Preprocess the data by normalizing features and handling missing values.
+- Engineer features that capture the degradation patterns over time.
+- Train a Random Forest model to predict the time to failure.
+- Evaluate model performance using metrics like RMSE and visualize the predictions against actual failures.

-**Bonus Ideas (Optional)**
+**Bonus Ideas (Optional)**:
-- Perform a comparative analysis of customer segments to devise targeted marketing strategies.
-- Implement a predictive model to forecast future purchases based on customer segments.
+- Implement a survival analysis approach to assess the lifespan of the equipment.
+- Compare the performance of the Random Forest model with other models such as Gradient Boosting or SVM.

 ---

-### Project 3: Analyzing Air Quality Data for Urban Planning (Difficulty: 3)

-**Project Objective**
-The objective of this project is to analyze air quality data from multiple urban locations to identify pollution patterns and their correlation with health outcomes.
-Students will aim to provide insights that could inform urban planning decisions.

-**Dataset Suggestions**
-- Air quality dataset available on Kaggle: [Air Quality Data Set](https://www.kaggle.com/datasets/uciml/air-quality-data-set)

-**Tasks**
-- Data Collection and Preparation:
-  - Import the air quality dataset and perform initial cleaning and preprocessing to handle noise and missing values.

-- Generate Profile Report:
-  - Utilize YData Profiling to create a detailed report that summarizes air quality metrics and trends.

-- Temporal Analysis:
-  - Analyze how air quality changes over time and correlate with health data (if available) to detect trends.

-- Advanced Feature Engineering:
-  - Develop features that capture seasonal variations and extreme pollution events.

-- Predictive Modeling:
-  - Implement regression models to predict health outcomes based on air quality metrics and evaluate model performance.
+### Project 3: **Sentiment Analysis on Social Media Posts**
+**Difficulty**: 3 (Hard)

+**Project Objective**: The goal is to analyze sentiment in social media posts to understand public opinion on various topics and trends.

+**Dataset Suggestions**: Use the "Twitter US Airline Sentiment" dataset available on Kaggle, which contains tweets about US airlines labeled with positive, negative, and neutral sentiments.

+**Tasks**:
+- Use YData-profiling to analyze the dataset, focusing on text data distribution and sentiment class balance.
+- Preprocess the text data, including tokenization, stop word removal, and lemmatization.
+- Use pre-trained embeddings such as Word2Vec or BERT for feature extraction from the text.
+- Train a classification model (e.g., LSTM or fine-tuned BERT) to predict sentiment.
+- Evaluate the model using accuracy, precision, recall, and F1-score, and visualize the sentiment distribution.

-**Bonus Ideas (Optional)**
+**Bonus Ideas (Optional)**:
-- Explore the impact of specific pollutants on health outcomes using statistical tests.
+- Implement a topic modeling approach to identify prevalent themes in the tweets.
-- Create a dashboard that visualizes air quality trends and predictions for urban planners.
+- Create a dashboard to visualize sentiment trends over time using the insights from YData-profiling.